Skip to content

 • Make sure the braising liquid is seasoned very well.

-• There will be plenty of braising liquid left which you can strain and freeze and use as beef stock in another recipe.
+• Plenty of braising liquid will remain, which you can strain and freeze to use as beef stock in another recipe.

 More Italian Recipes